armandojaleo/CosmoEmbedings/docs/getting_started.md

 layout: default
 ---

-# Getting Started with CosmicEmbeddings
+# Getting Started with CosmoEmbeddings

-This guide will help you get started with CosmicEmbeddings quickly and easily.
+This guide will help you get started with CosmoEmbeddings quickly and easily.

 ## Installation